cgrzemba/dskdisp/README.md

 dskdisp
 =======

-This tool shows Disk Informations on **Solaris** multipathing devices which provided by prtconf.
+This tool shows Disk Informations on **Illumos/Solaris** multipathing devices which provided by prtconf.

-On Solaris there are different tools for showing disk data like paths and luns but there is no tool for showing this information in a compact manner.
+On Illumos/Solaris there are different tools for showing disk data like paths and luns but there is no tool for showing this information in a compact manner.

 The most information is extracted from 'prtconf -Dv'.
 For list LUN associated to zpool it uses also output from 'mpathadm list LU' and 'zpool status'.
 It is also possible to show the data from **explorer** output offline.